 Email: email@example.comSustainable Business Network

 Natasha does anything and everything that helps keep the office running, including accounts, PA to Rachel, HR and more.
 She’s well organised and keeps the rest of the team on track.
-She enjoys walking her dogs, reading and hanging out with her family and friends.
+She enjoys walking in the Waitakere ranges and spending time with family and friends.

 Phone: 09 826 5689